weewx/weewx/docs_src/utilities/wee_import.md

 * MMYYYYvantagelogcsv.csv (csv format version of MMYYYYvantagelog.txt)
 * MMYYYYvantageextrasensorslog.csv

-where MM is a one or two digit month and YYYY is a four digit year
+where MM is a one or two-digit month and YYYY is a four digit year

-The Weather Display monthly log files record observational data using a nominal 1 minute interval with each file recording various observations for the month and year designated by the MM and YYYY components of the file name.
+The Weather Display monthly log files record observational data using a nominal one-minute interval with each file recording various observations for the month and year designated by the MM and YYYY components of the file name.
 These files are accumulated over time and can be considered analogous to the WeeWX archive table.
 When `wee_import` imports data from the Weather Display monthly log files each set of log files for a given month and year is considered a 'period'. `wee_import` processes one period at a time in chronological order (oldest to newest) and provides import summary data on a per period basis.

 ### Mapping data to archive fields